 Learn about banknote security features

 The success of counterfeiters depends upon lack of sufficiently close scrutiny of currency by members of the public.
 It is, therefore, incumbent upon each member of the public to closely examine currency each time they receive it.
-If found in their possession, it would not only be confiscated but they would also be liable to arrested and made subject to prosucution.
+If found in their possession, it would not only be confiscated, but they would also be arrested and liable for prosecution.

 It is also an offence punishable by law for any person to photocopy or otherwise reproduce any banknote issued by the Bank of Botswana for whatever purpose without the Bank’s written permission.
 Such permission shall be granted at the Bank’s sole discretion.
-Application for permission to reproduce images of Botswana currency must be made in writing to the Director, Banking and Currency Department.
+Application for permission to reproduce images of Botswana currency must be made in writing to the Director, Currency and Protective Services Department.